hzeller/rpi-rgb-led-matrix/utils/README.md

 # Play video.
 If you observe that the Pi has trouble to keep up (extensive
 # flickering), transcode the video first to the exact size of your display.
 sudo ./video-viewer --led-chain=4 --led-parallel=3 -T2 myvideo.webm

+# Output a webcam.
+Since /dev/video0 is usually not readable by the user
+# the privileges are dropped to ('daemon'), in the simplest case, just
+# switch of privilege dropping.
+sudo ./video-viewer --led-chain=4 --led-parallel=3 -T2 --led-no-drop-privs /dev/video0

 # If you observe flicker you can try to synchronize video output with
 # the refresh rate of the panel.
 For that, first figure out with